Income Pages

 Related: some robo-advisors harvest your losses.

 Tax-loss harvesting serves to turn a negative (loss) into a positive (paying less taxes).
-While not encouraged to purposely lose money on an asset, if you happen to see an asset lose money, consider selling it and using this loss to offset any gains you may earn.
+While not encouraged to purposely lose money on an asset, if you happen to see an asset lose money with no hope of coming back, consider selling it and using this loss to offset any gains you may earn.

 Confused?
 Start free on eFile.com - your gains and losses are calculated for you so you always pay as little taxes as legally possible based on your entries.